 ApolloMed also has a controlling interest in ApolloMed ACO, which participates in the Medicare Shared Savings Program ("MSSP"), the goal of which is to improve the quality of patient care and outcomes through more efficient and coordinated approach among providers.
 Revenues earned by ApolloMed ACO are uncertain, and, if such amounts are payable by the Centers for Medicare & Medicaid Services ("CMS"), they will be paid on an annual basis significantly after the time earned (which may take several years), and are contingent on various factors, including achievement of the minimum savings rate as determined by MSSP for the relevant period.
 Such payments are earned and made on an "all or nothing" basis.
 The Company considers revenue, if any, under the MSSP, as contingent upon the realization of program savings as determined by CMS, and are not considered earned and therefore are not recognized as revenue until notice from CMS that cash payments are to be imminently received.
-CMS determined that the Company did not meet the minimum savings threshold in performance year 2015 and therefore did not receive the "all or nothing" annual shared savings payment in fiscal 2017.
-The Company is eligible to be considered for an "all or nothing" payment under this program for performance year 2016 (which, if it is paid, would be paid to the Company in the second or third quarter of fiscal 2018).
+CMS determined that the Company did not meet the minimum savings threshold in performance year 2015 and 2016 and therefore shall not receive the "all or nothing" annual shared savings payment in fiscal years 2017 and 2018.